Facebook Tax? Uganda Levies Social Media Duty To Fight Gossip, Muddying Answer To 'Is Facebook Free?'

 — BBC Technology (@BBCTech) May 31, 2018

 Uganda, however, is not the first East African country to regulate internet use, Reuters noted.
-Tanzania, for example, introduced a law requiring any blog and website owners to pay an annual licence fee of one million Tanzanian shillings ($440) in March, 2018.
+Tanzania, for example, introduced a law requiring any blog and website owners to pay an annual license fee of one million Tanzanian shillings ($440) in March 2018.

-Apart from imposing a tax on gossip, the new Excise Duty (Amendment) Bill will, according to BBC, require Ugandans to pay a one percent levy on the total value of mobile money transactions.
+Apart from imposing a tax on gossip, the new Excise Duty (Amendment) Bill will, according to BBC, require Ugandans to pay a 1 percent levy on the total value of mobile money transactions.
 This will, activists claim, affect the lowest classes of Ugandan society who rarely use conventional banking services.

 In an effort to pay off the national debt, Uganda’s government has turned to tax increases.
 However, Ugandan internet service provides, unsure about how the new daily tax on social media will be implement, are wondering how effective it will be.